jackc/puddle/README.md

 # Puddle

 Puddle is a tiny generic resource pool library for Go that uses the standard context library to signal cancellation of acquires.
-It is designed to contain the minimum functionality a resource pool needs that cannot be implemented without concerrency concerns.
+It is designed to contain the minimum functionality required for a resource pool.
+It can be used directly or it can be used as the base for a domain specific resource pool.
 For example, a database connection pool may use puddle internally and implement health checks and keep-alive behavior without needing to implement any concurrent code of its own.

 ## Features